kubernetes/website/content/en/docs/concepts/configuration/secret.md

 Users can create secrets, and the system also creates some secrets.

-To use a secret, a pod needs to reference the secret.
+To use a Secret, a Pod needs to reference the Secret.
-A secret can be used with a pod in two ways: as files in a
+A Secret can be used with a pod in two ways: as files in a
 {{< glossary_tooltip text="volume" term_id="volume" >}} mounted on one or more of
-its containers, or used by kubelet when pulling images for the pod.
+its containers, or used by kubelet when pulling images for the Pod.

 ### Built-in Secrets